-- 9.1 Location of disclosures In order to align with existing reporting practices, reporting entities in Nigeria will be required to provide disclosures required by IFRS Sustainability Disclosure Standards as part of its general purpose financial reports and this should be presented after the directors report pending further directives from the ARWG/FRC. - 9.2 Timing of reporting The timing of sustainability related disclosures should be consistentwith the timing for financial statements.
-Nigerian entities are required to report their sustainability- related financial disclosures at the same time as their related financial statements and it shall cover the same reporting period as the related financial statements subject to the exemption provided for the first year of reporting.
+- b.
+Location of disclosures In order to align with existing reporting practices, reporting entities in Nigeria will be required to provide disclosures required by IFRS Sustainability Disclosure Standards as part of its general purpose financial reports and this should be presented after the directors report before the financial statements.
+Entities will be required to include an index or reference within their annual report that displays sustainability-related financial information and the corresponding disclosure section and page number(s) to enhance the user's ability to navigate information. - c.
+Timing of reporting The timing of sustainability-related disclosures should be consistent with the timing of financial statements.
+Nigerian entities are required to report their sustainability-related financial disclosures at the same time as their related financial statements and it shall cover the same reporting period as the related financial statements subject to the exemption provided for the first year of reporting. - d.
+Comparative information An entity is required to disclose comparative information in respect of the preceding period for all amounts disclosed in the reporting period.
+An entity shall not comply with this requirement where another IFRS Sustainability Disclosure Standard permits or requires otherwise or the entity decides to apply the relief available for comparative reporting for the first year.

-- 9.3 Comparative information An entity is required to disclose comparative information in respect of the preceding period for all amounts disclosed in the reporting period.
-An entity shallnot comply with this requirement where another IFRS Sustainability Disclosure Standard permits or requires otherwise or the entity decides to apply the relief available for comparative reporting for the first year. - 9.4 Statement of compliance In line with existing requirements in financial statements, an entity whose sustainability-related financial disclosures comply with all the requirements of IFRS Sustainability Disclosure Standards shall make an explicit and unreserved statement of compliance.
-An entity shall not describe sustainability-related financial disclosures as complying with IFRS Sustainability Disclosure Standards unless they comply with all the requirements of IFRS Sustainability Disclosure Standards.
+- e.
+Statement of compliance In line with existing requirements in financial statements, an entity whose sustainability-related financial disclosures comply with all the requirements of IFRS Sustainability Disclosure Standards shall make an explicit and unreserved statement of compliance.
+An entity shall not describe sustainability-related financial disclosures as complying with IFRS Sustainability Disclosure Standards unless they comply with all the requirements of IFRS Sustainability Disclosure Standards. - f.
+Publishing Requirement - All applicable entities would be subject to the requirement of making their sustainability-related financial disclosures public.